 Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), a special enrollment period for health coverage may be available if you lose coverage under certain conditions or when you acquire new dependents by marriage, birth, or adoption.

-If you are declining enrollment for yourself or your dependents (including your spouse) because of other health coverage, you may in the future be able to enroll yourself or your dependents in U-M health coverage, provided that you request enrollment by completing the Group Health Insurance Application for Special Enrollment form (PDF) and sending the form to the HRRIS Benefits Transaction Team within 30 days after your other coverage ends.
+If you are declining enrollment for yourself or your dependents (including your spouse) because of other health coverage, you may in the future be able to enroll yourself or your dependents in U-M health coverage, provided that you request enrollment by completing the Group Health Insurance Application for Special Enrollment form (PDF) and sending the form to SSC Benefits Transactions within 30 days after your other coverage ends.
 In addition, if you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents, provided that you request enrollment within 30 days after the marriage, birth, adoption, or placement for adoption.

 Questions about Mid-Year Changes?

 Call the SSC HR Contact Center at 5-2000 from the Ann Arbor campus, 734-615-2000 locally, or 866-647-7657 toll free, Monday through Friday from 8 a.m. to 5 p.m.
 Or you may view answers to frequently asked benefits questions or ask a question by visiting Ask HR at askhr.umich.edu.